Free consultation

 If you have been injured due to a dangerous condition at someone’s home or place of business, contact Philadelphia premises liability attorney, Daniel S. Doyle.
 Our premises liability team has secured financial recoveries for our premises liability clients and we want to do the same for you.
 If you were injured due to a dangerous condition on someone else’s property, you deserve to be fully and fairly compensated for your injuries and damages.

 Property owners here in Philadelphia and all across Pennsylvania have a legal obligation to maintain their premises free of hazards.
-If a lawful visitor suffers an injury on the premises and a Philadelphia premises liability attorney proves that the property owner’s negligence caused the injury, the victim will be able to get compensated for the injury.
+If a lawful visitor suffers an injury on the premises and an attorney proves that the property owner’s negligence caused the injury, the victim will be able to get compensated for the injury.

 In theory, that is how premises liability law is supposed to work.
 In practice, however, many victims struggle with obtaining financial compensation for their injury suffered on someone else’s property.
 Many property owners, especially those represented by skilled defense lawyers, often seek to minimize or avoid their liability in premises liability cases.